LDprg/smartauto/README.md

 - [crangelift codegen](https://github.com/rust-lang/rustc_codegen_cranelift)
 - [mold](https://github.com/rui314/mold)
-  They primarly speed up development rust build process.
+  They primarly speed up development builds for rust (not needed for release builds).

 # Building

-Use `cargo build` to build the backend.
+Use `cargo build --release` to build the backend.
 Use `bun run build` to build the frontend.

 # Developing

+Use `cargo build` to build the backend.

 Use `cargo run --bin smartauto_backend` to run the backend.
 Use `cargo run --bin test_plugin` to run a plugin.

-Use `bun run dev -open`to run the frontend
+Use `bun run dev -open`to run the frontend and its plugins

 Don't forget to install pre-commit with `pre-commit install` before making any commits!

 # Why SmartAuto

-SmartAuto tries to be a homeautomisation software.
-Here some important design decisions:
+SmartAuto is very similar to homeassistant of the surface, but takes a lot of diffrent design choices, to fix many inconviences of homeassistant.
+Modularity and perfomance as well as reliability are the main focus points of SmartAuto

 ### Modularity